THE GREEK VERB

 Examples: See Matthew 22:37,39; Matthew 1:21 and Luke 1:13.

 2B.
-THE SUBJECTIVE MOOD (the mood of probability).
+THE SUBJUNCTIVE MOOD (the mood of probability).

 1C.
 We have already studied the use of the subjunctive in conditional sentences (See Chapter 7).